 -----END ENCODED SMD-----

 According to TMCH, trademarks you submit to them is converted into readable domain name labels that are valid in the Domain Name System.
-You may register one of more domain name labels using your SMD, but each one should still depend on your submitted trademark.
+You may register one or more domain name labels using your SMD, but each one should still depend on your submitted trademark.

-Important note: When you check your SMD file, make sure that it begins with the word “Marks” and ends with the phrase “-----END ENCODED SMD-----”.
+Important Note: When you check your SMD File, make sure that it begins with the word “Marks” and ends with the phrase “-----END ENCODED SMD-----”.

-The actual SMD code can be found between the “BEGIN ENCODED SMD” and “END ENCODED SMD” labels.
-Be careful not to alter any of the string of alphanumeric characters you find here because doing so will invalidate your SMD file.
-Once an SMD is invalidated, whether it was due to a compromised SMD code or the removal of a trademark record in TMCH, it will be considered revoked and unusable.
+The actual SMD Code can be found between the “BEGIN ENCODED SMD” and “END ENCODED SMD” labels.
+Be careful not to alter any of the string of alphanumeric characters you find here because doing so will invalidate your SMD File.
+Once an SMD is invalidated, whether it was due to a compromised SMD Code or the removal of a trademark record in TMCH, it will be considered revoked and unusable.

-How to get an SMD file?
+How to Get an SMD File

 - Once you have successfully registered, you can then submit an application to have your trademark verified.